-Most New York City property owners and managers know that NYC Local Law 11/98, now called the Facade Inspection Safety Program (FISP), requires an inspection of a building's facades.
+Most New York City property owners and managers know that New York City's Facade Inspection Safety Program (FISP), formerly known as Local Law 11/98, requires an inspection of a building's exterior facades.
 The myriad details of the program, however, are often a source of confusion, especially those regarding filing status and follow-up repairs.
 Below are some Frequently Asked Questions on the topic:

 What does a FISP inspection entail?

 The inspection covers the envelope and appurtenances of all building facades taller than six stories, including parapets; balconies; railings; fire escapes; and balcony and greenhouse enclosures.
 Hands-on facade inspections, which can be conducted by industrial rope access, motorized scaffolds, and boom lifts, are required along street and public-right-of-way facing facades.